Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Effectiveness: Fair to good

 If you find yourself in a real pickle and your dog isn’t overly dirty, you can use cornstarch as a dry dog shampoo.
-This is another job that should be done outdoors if possible because it can be messy like the baking soda method above.
+This is another job that should be done outdoors if possible because it can be messy like the baking soda method.

 To use this alternative to dog shampoo, shake cornstarch over your dog’s body, then work the powder into the fur.
 Let it sit for a few minutes, then remove the cornstarch using a grooming comb or dog brush.
-Cornstarch absorbs foul odors so it will freshen up your pooch if he smelled terrible before you started.
-Like the baking soda method, using cornstarch isn’t your best choice if your dog is terribly dirty as it simply won’t cut through heavy dirt and grime.
+Cornstarch absorbs foul odors, so it will freshen up your pup if they smelled terrible before you started.
+Like the baking soda method, using cornstarch isn’t your best choice if your dog is terribly dirty, as it simply won’t cut through heavy dirt and grime.

 Pros